 Lina Medina with her son

-On May 14, 1939, Lina gave birth to a healthy baby boy via cesarean section, becoming the world’s youngest mother at the age of five years, seven months, and 21 days.
+On May 14, 1939, Lina gave birth to a healthy baby boy through a cesarean section.
+This made her the youngest mother in the world at the age of just five years, seven months, and 21 days.

 Youngest Mother: A Case of Precocious Puberty

-Lina Medina’s case, being the youngest mother on record, sparked worldwide attention and curiosity.
-Born in Peru in 1933, Lina was the daughter of Tiburelo and Victoria Losea, a silversmith and a housewife respectively.
-She was one of nine siblings.
+Lina Medina’s extraordinary case captivated the attention and curiosity of people around the world.
+Born in Peru in 1933, Lina was the daughter of Tiburelo, a silversmith, and Victoria Losea, a housewife.
+She grew up as one of nine siblings, surrounded by her family.

 Lenia medina with her son and anther child

-Precocious Puberty is a condition in which a child’s body begins to change into that of an adult (puberty) too soon.
-When puberty begins before age 8 in girls and before age 9 in boys, it is considered precocious puberty.
-It includes rapid growth of bones and muscles, changes in body shape and size, and development of the body’s ability to reproduce.
+Precocious Puberty is a condition where a child’s body undergoes the changes of puberty too early.
+In girls, puberty starts before the age of 8, and in boys, before the age of 9, it is known as precocious puberty.
+This condition involves rapid growth of bones and muscles, changes in body shape and size, and the development of reproductive abilities.

-The cause of precocious puberty is unknown, but in rare cases, certain conditions such as infections, hormone disorders, tumors, brain abnormalities, or injuries may cause it.
-Boys with this condition regularly have a deepening voice, enlarged genitals, and facial hair.
-Girls, on the other hand, have their first period and develop breasts at a young age.
-Approximately ten times more girls than boys develop in this manner.
+The exact cause of precocious puberty is not fully understood, but in rare cases, it can be triggered by factors like infections, hormone disorders, tumors, brain abnormalities, or injuries.
+Boys with precocious puberty may experience a deepening voice, enlarged genitals, and the growth of facial hair.
+Girls, on the other hand, may have their first period and develop breasts at a young age.
+It is important to note that this condition is more common in girls, occurring about ten times more often than in boys.

-When Lina Medina’s pregnancy was discovered, the doctor immediately contacted the police.
-Lina’s father was arrested as a suspect, but after a week of questioning, the police were forced to release him due to insufficient evidence linking him to the pregnancy.
+Upon the discovery of Lina Medina’s pregnancy, the doctor promptly notified the police, leading to the arrest of Lina’s father as a suspect.
+However, after a week of questioning, the authorities were compelled to release him due to a lack of substantial evidence linking him to the pregnancy.

 Lina Medina with her son